DD2480-gr25/jabref/dd2480/README.md

 3. `RisImporterTest11`: Tests parsing of previously untested RIS tags RN, C2, and TA
 4. `RisImporterTest12`: Tests parsing of previously untested RIS tags SE and NV
 5. `RisImporterTestUnmappedTags`: Tests RIS tags with no direct bibtext-mapping namely RP, AV, CN, OP, RI

+### FieldNameLabel::getDescription
+This function is used to get the description message of each fields.
+The decriptions of three fields are combined in this function.

+I split the methods into three parts for each field.
+And the decriptions for each field are indiviually stored in a new class.
+So in the target method, it would call other methods for specific field to get the descriptions which avoid lots of switch statements and reduce complexity.